Baabul (2006 film)

 Baabul is a 2006 Indian Hindi-language drama film directed by Ravi Chopra and produced by B. R. Chopra.
-The film stars Amitabh Bachchan, Hema Malini, Salman Khan, Rani Mukerji, John Abraham, and Om Puri.
-The film explores the themes of love, loss, and societal resistance to widow remarriage, centering on a father's efforts to rebuild his widowed daughter-in-law’s life by encouraging her to find love again.
+The film stars Amitabh Bachchan, Hema Malini, Salman Khan, Rani Mukerji, and John Abraham.
+It focuses on a father's efforts to rebuild his widowed daughter-in-law's life by encouraging her to find love again.

-The film marked the 50th anniversary of B. R. Chopra’s contribution to Indian cinema.
 Principal photography took place across Mumbai and London.
 The film's music was composed by Aadesh Shrivastava, with lyrics written by Sameer.

-Baabul was released theatrically on 8 December 2006.
-It received mixed reviews from critics, with praise for its performances and emotional core, but criticism for its melodramatic tone and conventional storytelling.
-Despite a high-profile ensemble cast and significant pre-release publicity, the film underperformed at the box office, grossing approximately ₹27.75 crore (US$6.2 million) worldwide against a reported budget of ₹21 crore (US$4.7 million).
+Baabul was released theatrically on 8 December 2006, and received mixed reviews from critics.
+Despite its high-profile ensemble cast, the film underperformed at the box-office, grossing approximately ₹27.75 crore (US$6.2 million).

 Plot

-Balraj Kapoor, a wealthy and respected businessman, lives a content life with his wife, Shobhna, while eagerly awaiting the return of their only son, Avinash, from the United Kingdom after completing his studies.
+Balraj Kapoor, a wealthy and respected businessman, lives a content life with his wife, Shobhna, while eagerly awaiting the return of their only son, Avinash, from the United States after completing his studies.
 Upon his return, Avinash joins the family business and soon falls in love with Malvika, affectionately called Millie, an independent and spirited artist.
 Although her childhood friend Rajat harbors unspoken feelings for her, he gracefully steps aside when Millie confesses her love for Avinash.

 Avinash and Millie marry and are soon blessed with a son, Ansh.
-The family lives in bliss until tragedy strikes: on Ansh’s birthday, while returning from a business trip in London, Avinash dies in a road accident.
+The family lives in bliss until tragedy strikes: on Ansh's birthday, while returning from a business trip in London, Avinash dies in a road accident.
 The loss devastates Millie and shatters the family's peace.

-Determined to restore joy in Millie’s life, Balraj reaches out to Rajat, who now lives in London, and proposes the idea of marriage between him and Millie.
+Determined to restore joy in Millie's life, Balraj reaches out to Rajat, who now lives in London, and proposes the idea of marriage between him and Millie.
 Rajat returns to India and gradually develops a bond with Ansh, rekindling his affection for Millie.
-However, Balraj’s progressive vision faces resistance from Shobhna, who fears losing her grandson, and Balraj’s conservative elder brother, Balwant, who deems widow remarriage unacceptable.
+However, Balraj's progressive vision faces resistance from Shobhna, who fears losing her grandson, and Balraj's conservative elder brother, Balwant, who deems widow remarriage unacceptable.

 Despite familial opposition, Balraj remains steadfast.
-He persuades the family to embrace change and prioritizes Millie’s happiness and future.
+He persuades the family to embrace change and prioritizes Millie's happiness and future.
 Eventually, Rajat and Millie marry with the family's blessings.
-Towards the end, Avinash’s spirit appears, offering his father gratitude and blessing the new union.
+Towards the end, Avinash's spirit appears, offering his father gratitude and blessing the new union.